In recent years, the shift toward microservices architecture has gained significant importance in the software development industry.

-Here are some of the significant advantages of using a microservices-based architecture for your application. Â
+Here are some of the significant advantages of monolith to microservices conversion for your application. Â

 -